The Whole Truth (2016 film): Plot

 The prosecution calls the flight attendant, who first insists that nothing happened on the flight.
 Under questioning by Janelle, the attendant admits to covering up her extramarital affair with the co-pilot and potentially spending too much time in the cockpit to confidently deny any unusual interactions between father and son.
 Janelle later becomes suspicious about Mike's story, meets Loretta outside the courtroom, and gradually deduces that Mike is protecting Loretta.
 She confronts Ramsay, who says that his duty is to save Mike, not to find the truth.
-She angrily leaves, making Ramsay worry about the jury's reaction to her absence, but she continues with the case.
+She angrily leaves, making Ramsay worry about the jury's reaction to her absence, but he continues with the case.

 Despite the lack of proper evidence of Boone's abuse, the jury acquits Mike.
 While waiting for his belongings in a private room, Mike confronts Ramsay, saying that he saw his mother covertly remove Ramsay's watch from beside his father's corpse.
 Mike says that he took the blame in order to save his mother but that he will not protect Ramsay.
 Ramsay denies his involvement and tells him that the case will not stand and it only hurts Mike's credibility.

 Mike disbelieves him but reluctantly drops it for the lack of evidence.
 As they all leave the court house, Ramsay recalls the true events.
 He and Loretta were having an affair.
 When Boone becomes suspicious about his wife's infidelity, Ramsay advises him to divorce her, but Boone implies he would kill her if she left him.
 Loretta and Ramsay conspire to kill him and present the case as self-defense on Loretta's part, but Mike comes home early.
 Before they can arrange the evidence, he confesses to the crime.

 Cast

 Production

 Daniel Craig was originally set to star since January 2014.
 In April, just a few days before filming was set to commence, he dropped out of the project for unknown reasons.
 Craig was replaced by Keanu Reeves in June.

-On July 10, 2014, Jim Belushi joined the cast of the film to play Mike's father, and Zellweger would play his mother.
+On April 1, 2014, Gabriel Basso was cast in the role of Mike.
+On July 10, Jim Belushi joined the cast of the film to play Mike's father, and Zellweger would play his mother.
 On August 12, Jim Klock was added to the cast to play the prosecutor, who has a supposedly rock-solid case against the teen.